-Staff, students and governors at Lancaster and Morecambe College are celebrating their latest Ofsted inspection which graded the College as GOOD and recognises the improvements which have been introduced since their previous visit in 2018.
+Our staff, students and governors had good reason to celebrate in 2020, when we received our latest Ofsted inspection which graded the College as GOOD and recognised the improvements which have been introduced since their previous visit in 2018.

 A team of Inspectors spent 4 days on the campus in early March and undertook a comprehensive inspection of all aspects of College life, concluding that students were keen to learn, felt fully supported and were prepared to progress onto employment and higher education.